 msp action network

-The “MSP Action Network” is a small group of arms trade experts and Amnesty activists who are passionate about upholding human rights in domestic and foreign arms export regimes, licensing procedures, legislation, and corporate behavior.
-The MSP co-group relies on the action network to mobilize support for Amnesty International’s positions on salient arms trade issues.
+The “MSP Action Network” is a small group of arms trade experts and Amnesty activists committed to upholding human rights in domestic and foreign arms export regimes and willing to participate in related educational and advocacy efforts.
+Contact [email protected] if you are interested in joining our work.

-Amnesty International pointed up the dangers associated with water cannons, tear gas and other less lethal weapons, and urged the Hong Kong police to adopt less confrontational approaches to demonstrators.
-AIUSA lobbied the US government to ensure review of crowd control equipment exports to Hong Kong as a measure to prevent human rights abuses.
-On November, 27, 2019 the US government signed s.2710, the PROTECT Hong Kong Act.
-Amnesty supported this bill publicly noting that it will help send a message to the world that people come before profit.
+When China used a wide range of riot control equipment to disperse largely peaceful protests in Hong Kong during 2019 and 2020, Amnesty International pointed up the dangers associated with water cannons, tear gas and other less lethal weapons, and urged the Hong Kong police to adopt less confrontational approaches to demonstrators.
+AIUSA pressed the US government to ensure review of crowd control equipment exports to Hong Kong as a measure to prevent human rights abuses and supported the Protect Hong Kong Act enacted in November 2019.

-Amnesty International joined a coalition of non-governmental organizations and human rights organizations to urge the Trump administration to reverse its recently implemented policy lifting prohibitions against the use of landmines.
+In coalition with other non-governmental organizations and human rights organizations, Amnesty International has urged the Biden administration to reverse a 2000 policy lifting prohibitions against the US use of landmines.
 Landmines are inherently indiscriminate weapons that maim and kill long after conflicts end.
 Over the past twenty years, the world has rejected antipersonnel landmines through the Mine Ban Treaty – to which 164 countries are states parties, including every other member of NATO.
-While still not a signatory, the U.S. has functionally adhered to several provisions of the Mine Ban Treaty – except those that would prohibit the U.S. from ordering the use of landmines on the Korean peninsula.
-This new landmine policy starkly sets the U.S. apart from its allies and has drawn international condemnation, including from the European Union.
-Read our coalitions statement on the Trump Administration’s Landmine Policy.
+While still not a signatory, the U.S. for many years has functionally adhered to several provisions of the Mine Ban Treaty – except those that would prohibit the U.S. from ordering the use of landmines on the Korean peninsula.
+The 2020 landmine policy starkly sets the U.S. apart from its allies and has drawn international condemnation, including from the European Union.
+Read our coalition’s statement on the 2020 Landmine Policy.